Anti-Invincinator/ml-visual/README.md

 ## 🎓 Origin

-This started as coursework for my Master's — the notebooks were how I actually learned each algorithm, by refusing to import it from a library until I could derive and code the math myself.
-It's grown past the syllabus since: this repo is the ongoing, running version, and it'll keep growing — supervised, unsupervised, and whatever else I end up wanting to understand from the ground up.
+This started as coursework for my Master's.
+It's grown into an ongoing project since — a place to visualize algorithms, simple as that — and it'll keep growing: supervised, unsupervised, and whatever else comes next.

 ## 🎯 What this is